WORLD WATER DAY 2018

 are living in poverty

-Join us to help create a world where children thrive free from poverty!
+At Canadian Feed The Children, we envision a world where children thrive free from poverty.

 More About UsRead stories of Impact

 INDIGENOUS CHILDREN & YOUTH

 STORIES OF PARTNERSHIPS, RESILIENCE AND POSITIVE CHANGE IN THREE FIRST NATIONS COMMUNITIES

 “When I think of food sovereignty, I think of nations of people having the ability to feed entire families in the entire region, so that they can feed themselves the next year or the year after that, or even generations from now.”
 Rodney Contois, Aki Foods Director with Garden Hill First Nation, participants in Transformations 2018

 Close to 300,000 people are benefiting from CFTC donor investments in food security, education and capacity building programs.
 Read more about the remarkable community catalysts who have turned these investments into dramatic improvements in their own and their children’s lives, and in their communities around the world.